-Bus stops are critical to the delivery of bus service to the public.
-The purpose of this Board-Policy is to set forth AC Transit's (the District) policy guidelines for future bus stop placement, which includes with regards to spacing, location, length, and accessibility.
+The purpose of this Board Policy is to set forth AC Transit's (the District) policy for bus stop placement with regards to spacing, location, length, and accessibility.
 In addition to the factors discussed in this policy, the District shall also take into consideration the process for review by District staff as described in Administrative Regulation 501A: Bus Stops.

-In adopting this policy, the Board acknowledges that The District does not own, control or maintain the bus stop areas and that.
-The ultimate decision-making authority concerning the for placement of athe bus stop at a particular location rests with made by the city or jurisdiction in which the stop is located.
-This policy is not intended to address other issues about bus stops such as complaints about cleanliness, damage, replacement of fixtures, etc. or temporary closures or detours.
+The District does not own, control or maintain the bus stop areas.
+The ultimate decision for placement of the bus stop at a particular location is made by the city or jurisdiction in which the stop is located.